Ways to SEO Infographics Like a Genius

 Here are 7 other forms of social proof you could use:

-• Membership Badges: If you belong to any organizations in your industry or community, look for badges you can display on your site.
-It’s another great way of showing your business has been vetted by authorities in your space.
+• Membership Badges: If you belong to organizations in your industry or community, look for badges you can display on your site.
+It’s another great way of showing that authorities have vetted your business in your space.

 • Certification Badges: Show off your credentials.
-Displaying certifications your business or employees hold, that are relevant to your industry, shows potential customers you’re up to snuff.
+Displaying certifications your business or employees hold relevant to your industry shows potential customers you’re up to snuff.

-• Press Mentions: Like online reviews, any kind of positive media coverage shows people your business is worthy of attention.
-If you’re mentioned by a popular news source, you can use their logo on your site as another trust symbol.
+• Press Mentions: Like online reviews, any positive media coverage shows people your business is worthy of attention.
+If a popular news source mentions you, you can use their logo on your site as another trust symbol.

 • Credible Research: Share credible industry research that uses expert quotes and findings that tie directly to your product’s benefits.